-Safety data for danicopan was derived from clinicaltrial.gov for the Phase 3 ALPHA study for 86 treatment-experienced PNH patients, which included the most comprehensive data on harms and tolerability.
-Serious adverse events occurred in five trial participants (three in danicopan arm and two in placebo arm), all deemed unrelated to the study drugs.
-There was no meningococcal infection, death, or hemolysis-related study drug discontinuation.
-Two (4.8%) participants in the danicopan add-on arm experienced non-serious hemolysis compared to none in the placebo group.
-One participant in each arm (2.4% vs 4.8% for the placebo add-on group) discontinued treatment because of liver enzyme elevations.
-Compared to the danicopan add-on arm, a higher proportion of the placebo-add on arm to a C5 inhibitor experienced nausea, diarrhea, contusion, and increased aspartate aminotransferase concentrations.30 See Supplement Table D3.6.
+Safety data for danicopan was sourced from clinicaltrial.gov for the Phase 3 ALPHA study of 86 treatment-experienced patients with PNH, which included the most comprehensive data on harms and tolerability.
+Data was also sourced from a conference abstract which included all 80 participants exposed to danicopan during the trial.

+In the randomized treatment period, four participants discontinued the trial, three of whom were due to adverse events, two (3.5%) in the danicopan arm versus one (3.4%) in the placebo arm.
+Additionally, there was one discontinuation in the extension phase.
+Serious adverse events occurred in five trial participants (three in danicopan arm and two in placebo arm), all deemed unrelated to the study drug.
+There was no meningococcal infection, death, or hemolysis-related discontinuation.
+Compared to the danicopan add-on arm, a higher proportion of the placebo-add on arm experienced nausea, diarrhea, contusions, and increased aspartate aminotransferase concentrations.
+See Supplement Table D3.6. for additional harms.